 - In-group bias – the tendency for people to give preferential treatment to others they perceive to be members of their own group.(Wilke and Mata, 2012).

 Perceptions of risk

 Le Fevre et al argue that perceptions of risk can have a significant impact on the nature of inquiry, leading inquirers to avoid that will lead to negative emotional reactions.
-Le Fevre et al go onto argue There are two sorts of risks; one, is of up-setting the relationship, and the second is of being challenged (p886).
+Le Fevre et al go on to argue There are two sorts of risks; one, is of up-setting the relationship, and the second is of being challenged (p886).
 As such, when individuals are motivated by the need to confirm rather than challenge their beliefs and underpinning assumptions, they are far less likely to take relationship risks.

 Limited skills in Genuine Inquiry

-A third barrier to effective Genuine Inquiry is related to the interpersonal skills of the inquirer.
+The third barrier to effective Genuine Inquiry is related to the interpersonal skills of the inquirer.
 Le Fevre et al reference research which indicates that educational leaders – headteacher etc – are far better at putting forward their own point of view than listening and learning about the perspectives of others.
 Le Fevre et al argue that this lack of skill reflects both the cognitive and behavioural elements of skills and that school leaders are perfectly capable of asking open and inquiring questions, which seek to get to the bottom of an issue relating to a college.
 Unfortunately, the thoughts that occupy their minds get in the way of them doing so.
-Le Fevre et al suggest that leaders don’t check others’ understandings of an issue for fear or disagreement or if a parent raises an objection this leads to a feeling of being stuck and which gets in the way of further inquiry; they don’t check understanding of the other person’s perspective because they have forgotten what has been said as they are more interested in what they are going so ay next.
+Le Fevre et al suggest that leaders don’t check others’ understandings of an issue for fear of disagreement or if a parent raises an objection this leads to a feeling of being stuck and which gets in the way of further inquiry; they don’t check to understand of the other person’s perspective because they have forgotten what has been said as they are more interested in what they are going so ay next.

 So what research did Le Fevre et al undertake?